sergiusens/snappy-docs/build-snaps/python.md

 ## youtube-dl

-The `youtube-dl` example shows a `snapcraft.yaml` using a tarball of a Python application and using `stage-packages:` to bundle `ffmpeg` in the snap to satisfy the runtime requirements.
-Here is the entire `snapcraft.yaml` for `youtube-dl`.
+The youtube-dl example shows a `snapcraft.yaml` using a tarball of a Python application and using `stage-packages:` to bundle `ffmpeg` in the snap to satisfy the runtime requirements.
+Here is the entire `snapcraft.yaml` for youtube-dl.
 We'll break this down.

 ```yaml
 name: youtube-dl